averkinderen/mscloud.github.io/_posts/2020-05-08-Update-API-in-APIM-from-Azure-Devops.md

 ## Conclusion

-As you can see our APIs have been created/update in APIM and our policies have been set as well. :smiley:
+As you can see our APIs have been created/updated in APIM and our policies have been set as well. :smiley:

 ![Pipeline Overview]({{ site.url }}/assets/images/2020-05-08-APIM-APIs.png)

+Now, every time a developer is releasing a new version of the API the API definition in APIM will be updated.

 Thanks,